slmdeepu2/Demo-Dev/README.md

 sds
 ## Running the application manuallyasda

-If you have a Java 8 + Maven 3.x development environment, juzdfsfsst import the project on your IDE and run the class `com.github.rafaelrpinto.vulnerablejavawebapp.config.AppLauncher`.
+If you have a Java 8 + Maven 3.x development environment, juzdfsfsst import the project on your IDE and run the class `com.github.rafaelrpinto.vulnerablejavawebapp.casdadonfig.AppLauncher`.

 ## Running with docker